rx-angular/rx-angular/apps/state-demo/src/app/examples/demo-basics/5-side-effects/Readme.md

   }
 ```

-Lets refactore those and handle them in a clean and reactiv way.
+Lets refactor those and handle them in a clean and reactive way.

 ### Refactor to a reactive UI